oneapi-src/oneDNN/doc/usage_models/inference_int8.md

 Mask is always applied to the logical dimension; this is independent of the dimension format that the primitive might select.
-The dimensions in DNNL are defined as follows:
+The dimensions in oneDNN are defined as follows:
 + 2D dimensional data the order of dimensions is always: (n, c)
 + 4D dimensional data the order is always: (n, c, h, w)
 + 5D dimensional weights the order is always: (g, oc, ic, kh, kw)